delftdata/valentine/README.md

 *test_clustering* contains the steps to test the module.

+### Clustering scale
+This module contains the same functionality and structure as the clustering scale but, with the following additions to performance.

+* Identified that 99% of the computation time is spent on the EMD calculations
+  * Parallelized, in both algorithm 2 and 3 with multiple processes
+  * In algorithm 2 added a sorted list in favor of the normal one removing the need to sort in algorithm 1
+  * For the EMD input pre-send the column tokens to the processes for calculation, avoiding extra data transfers.
+* For the connected components uses the networkx library which is a bit faster

+ An example on how to run with the movies dataset is in the file `test_clustering_scale.py`.
+The `if __name__ == '__main__':` is required for MS Windows machines, since the new processes need to know their parent.
 ## seeping-semantics
 The folder contains its own README that will help with running the application.